 The risk-free interest rate assumption is determined using the yield currently available on U.S. Treasury zero-coupon issues with a remaining term commensurate with the expected term of the award.
 Management has estimated expected volatility based on similar comparable industry sector averages.
 Expected life of the option represents the period of time options are expected to be outstanding.
 The estimate for dividend yield is 0% because the Company has not historically paid, and does not intend to pay, a dividend on its common stock in the foreseeable future.
-The Company recognized stock-based compensation expense of approximately \$1,548,881 and \$0 in the three months ended March 31, 2024 and 2023, respectively.
-At March 31, 2024, there is approximately \$1,705,000 remaining compensation expense to be recognized.
+The Company recognized stock-based compensation expense of \$1,943,843 and \$157,018 in the six months ended June 30, 2024 and 2023, respectively.
+The Company recognized \$211,009 and \$78,509 of stock-based compensation expense during the three months ended June 30, 2024 and 2023, respectively, related to stock options which is included in the accompanying consolidated statements of operations.
+At June 30, 2024, there is approximately \$1,487,000 remaining compensation expense to be recognized.
+That cost is expected to be recognized over a weighted-average period of approximately 1.4 years.